guanmian/blog/about.md

 ---
 layout: default
-title: About Vinit Kumar
+title: About Steve Guan
 ---

-Your introduction here
+I'm a big dog.